Career Service and Alumni Relations

 MA in International Relations

 Many students who enter the IUJ IR program have already embarked on careers in government, business, the media, the academic world and in various other fields.
 For those seeking employment after graduation, the university provides many services.

-Career Services staff expect that interested students will take full advantage of the wealth of resources available, including the Career Library collection, the IUJ Career Contact Database, and the Alumni Career Advisors Network (A-CAN).
+Career Services staff expect that interested students will take full advantage of the wealth of resources available, including the Career Library collection, and the Alumni Career Advisors Network (A-CAN).
 Students should prepare for and participate in the workshops, the Resume Book, and in On-Campus Recruiting.
+Those interested in international organizations should prepare to apply directly online in January and February each year.
 The ample opportunities for one-on-one assistance, interview practice and career exploration sessions, while optional, should not be missed.

 Workshops: Fall term greets new students with a series of Career Workshops to promote skills development, self awareness, and prepare the tools needed in the job hunt.
 Many workshops are offered during the lunch hour to allow busy students to attend.
 A few of the workshops are specifically designed for the needs of IR students.

 Resume Book: This publication includes the resumes of IUJers seeking an internship or a full-time permanent position.
 Workshops on resume writing and individual counseling sessions are arranged in September and October.
 The resume book is sent to companies and organizations both in Japan and overseas in early November.
 The book is also sent to key alumni and select headhunters.
 An Online Resume Book is also featured for recruiters to be able to see our students’ updated information at the click of a button.